Yes, you’ll gain the business and management skills that an MBA assumes—but you’ll also gain an added specialization in the area of your choice.

 - Collegiate sports: athletic director, NCAA compliance official

-- Sporting events: operations or ad activation manager
+- Sports events: operations or ad activation manager

 - Coaching: team coach, trainer, player development scout